freenas/freenas-docs/userguide/system.rst

 **For Pre-Production Testing**

-* **FreeNAS-11-Nightlies**

-  **Do not use this train in production**.
+* **FreeNAS-11-Nightlies: Do not use this train in production**.
 It is the experimental branch for future versions and is meant only for testers and developers.

-* **FreeNAS-11-Nightlies-SDK**

-  **Do not use this train in production**.
+* **FreeNAS-11-Nightlies-SDK: Do not use this train in production**.
   This train is meant only for developers.
 It is similar to *FreeNAS-11-Nightlies* but with extra development and debugging utilities added.

+* **FreeNAS-HEAD-Nightlies: Do not use this train in production**.
+  This train is meant only for developers and contains the source that will eventually become %brand% version 12.

 **Legacy Versions**